20urc3/Sekiryu/README.md

 - **Headless Mode Automation**: The toolkit enables users to seamlessly launch and run Ghidra in Headless mode, allowing for automated and batch processing of code analysis tasks.

-- **Script Repository**: The toolkit includes a repository of pre-built scripts that can be executed within Ghidra.
+- **Script Repository/Management**: The toolkit includes a repository of pre-built scripts that can be executed within Ghidra.
 These scripts cover a variety of functionalities, empowering users to perform diverse analysis and manipulation tasks.
+It allows users to load and save their own scripts, providing flexibility and customization options for their specific analysis requirements.
+Users can easily manage and organize their script collection.

 - **Vulnerability Hunting**: Leverage the toolkit's scripts to identify potential vulnerabilities within the codebase being analyzed.
 This helps security researchers and developers uncover security weaknesses and proactively address them.